aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 Building a path tracer inside a shipping engine — even one from 2004 — is a fundamentally different problem than building one from scratch.
 You don't get to define the scene format.
 You don't get to choose how materials work.
 You get `drawSurf_t` arrays and `idMaterial` pointers and you make them work.

 The hardest part wasn't the BVH, or the kernel architecture, or even wiring CUDA into CMake.
 It was getting the *feel* right. *Doom 3* has a specific look — heavy specular on metal, pitch-black shadows with sharp falloff, warm orange light pooling on concrete.
 The algorithms are in every textbook.
-But a physically correct renderer doesn't automatically reproduce what Carmack's artists intended.
+But a physically correct renderer doesn't automatically reproduce what id Software's artists intended.
 I kept producing frames that were technically right and emotionally dead.
 Matching artistic intent matters more than matching the equations.

 idTech 4's material system is more complex than it looks.
 A single material can have dozens of shader stages with animated registers, conditional expressions, and blend operations that interact in ways the documentation doesn't cover.
 Mapping that down to a flat PBR struct means making judgment calls about what to keep and what to lose.
 I got many of those calls wrong before I got them right.